 We derive a significant portion of our total revenues from sales of licenses of our software applications.
 We do not customize our software for a specific end-user customer.
 We sell our software applications and products to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our software and products revenue was 45% of our total revenues for fiscal 2018, 45% for fiscal 2017 and 43% for fiscal 2016.
+Our software and products revenue was 44% of our total revenues for fiscal 2019 and 45% in fiscal 2018 and fiscal 2017.

 In recent fiscal years, we generated approximately three-quarters of our software and products revenue from our existing customer base and approximately one-quarter of our software and products revenue from new customers.
 In addition, our total software and products revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software and products deals, which we refer to as enterprise transactions.
-Enterprise transactions (transactions greater than \$0.1 million) represented approximately 59% of our software and products revenue in fiscal 2018, 56% for fiscal 2017 and 54% for fiscal 2016.
+Enterprise transactions (transactions greater than \$0.1 million) represented approximately 65% of our software and products revenue in fiscal 2019, 59% for fiscal 2018 and 56% for fiscal 2017.

-Software and products revenue generated through indirect distribution channels was 86% of total software and products revenue in fiscal 2018, 87% in fiscal 2017 and 86% in fiscal 2016.
-Software and products revenue generated through direct distribution channels was 14% of total software and products revenue in fiscal 2018, 13% in fiscal 2017 and 14% in fiscal 2016.
-The dollar value of software and products revenue generated through indirect distribution channels increased approximately \$16.1 million, or 6%, in fiscal 2018 compared to fiscal 2017.
-The dollar value of software and products revenue generated through direct distribution increased \$5.0 million, or 13%, in fiscal 2018 compared to fiscal 2017.
+Software and products revenue generated through indirect distribution channels was 93% of total software and products revenue in fiscal 2019, 86% in fiscal 2017.
+Software and products revenue generated through direct distribution channels was 7% of total software and products revenue in fiscal 2019, 14% in fiscal 2018 and 13% in fiscal 2017.
+The dollar value of software and products revenue generated through indirect distribution channels increased approximately \$19.7 million, or 7%, in fiscal 2019 compared to fiscal 2018.
+The dollar value of software and products revenue generated through direct distribution decreased \$21.6 million, or 50%, in fiscal 2019 compared to fiscal 2018.
 Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from fiscal year to fiscal year.
 As such, there may be fluctuations in the dollars and percentage of software and products revenue generated through our direct sales force, are key attributes to our long-term growth strategy.
 We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.

 Our primary original equipment manufacturer agreement is with Hitachi Vantara (Hitachi) and allows them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
 Our OEM partners, including Hitachi, have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
-Sales through our original equipment manufacturer agreements accounted for 12% of our total revenues for fiscal 2018 and 15% of our total revenues for fiscal 2017.